 Portable Battery Pack

 There are no outlets at Havasu Falls – duh, right?!
 Well, if you are a picture taker like we are, you’ll need a way to keep your gear charged.
 A portable battery-pack is a must pack item for us no matter where we are off to!
+A solar charger is also a great tool to keep your battery pack ready to go when you need it.

 With all the hiking and swimming you’ll be doing a waterproof camera, like a GoPro, is the perfect action camera to bring with you!
 From underwater shots, to epic selfies, the wide-angle lens on the GoPro will capture all your best Havasupai moments!